 Jump to:

-The same secret ingredients listed here are used in the other vegan chili I mentioned.
+The same key ingredients listed here are also in the other vegan chili I mentioned.
 It's inspired by an America's Test Kitchen chili recipe I came across years ago.
-I kept tweaking the recipe each time I would make it and even won a few local chili cook-offs with the recipe.
+I kept tweaking the recipe each time I would make it and even won a few local chili cook-offs with that recipe.

 This time I've simplified the process even more and added red lentils for even more protein, thickness, and nutrition.